 You'll find many ways to have a lunch on, or better, in the vicinity of the Mont.

 Trip to the coast - Etretat, Honfleur, Deauville

-Here we suggest a trip from Paris to the closest coast, starting with the high cliffs surrounding the lovely town of Etretat, a fishing spot that became the vacation spot of the parisian bourgeois, during the 19th century.
+Here we suggest a trip to the Alabaster Coast, starting with the high cliffs surrounding the lovely town of Etretat, a fishing spot that became the vacation spot of the parisian bourgeois, during the 19th century.

 By crossing the river Seine through the impressive and elegant Bridge of Normandy, you would arrive in Honfleur, a very authentic and nice fishing port.
 You'll love for sure strolling around its small streets, up to its surprising wood church.

-Eventually, why not ending the day at the casino or along the beach of Deauville, before getting back to Paris ?
+Eventually, why not ending the day at the casino or along the beach of Deauville ?
 That's up to you !

 Discover here the medieval downtown Rouen, and a real trip several centuries into the past !
 Rouen has one of the most preserved city centre in France : half-timbering buildings, the unique Big Clock, the majestic cathedral and of course the places where Joan of Arc (1412-1431) stayed and was executed.